MineyukiIwasaki/MineyukiIwasaki.github.io/README.md

 | Unity app-ads.txt | https://dashboard.unity3d.com/gaming/organizations/761278/monetization/organization-settings |

 ## TODO
-- Change game title on bio when started to make new game for Facebook/Twitter/Instagram/YouTube
+- Change the game title on the bio when started to make new game for Facebook/Twitter/Instagram/YouTube
-- Change location when moved for Facebook/Twitter/YouTube and hash tag
+- Change the location when moved for Facebook/Twitter/YouTube and the hash tag
-- Update verified account for Facebook/Twitter/Instagram/YouTube
+- Update to verified accounts for Facebook/Twitter/Instagram/YouTube